giwa-data-analyst/Supermarket-Sales-Analysis-Power-BI-Project-/README.md

 <img src="images/category-analysis-dashboard.png.png" width="800"/>

-### 💡 Recommendations Base on Category Analysis Dashboard
+### 💡 Key Recommendations
+Based on the analysis above, the following actions are recommended:
 - Focus on expanding high-performing categories like Grocery to maximize revenue.
 - Improve low-performing categories (e.g., Bakery) through discounts, repositioning, or cross-selling.
 - Balance product mix to reduce over-dependence on a single category.